Regional Fishery Management Councils

 Go to regional fishery management council websites:

-The Council Coordination Committee consists of the chairs, vice chairs, and executive directors from each council.
+The Council Coordination Committee consists of the chairs, vice chairs, and executive directors from each management council.
 The committee meets twice a year to discuss issues relevant to all councils.

 We offer an annual training for newly appointed council members.
 Training topics include provisions of the MSA and other applicable laws, stock assessment science and procedures, and council operations.